Axzk10/World-Data-Visualisation-/README.md

-Project Overview
+# Project Overview
 This project showcases my skills as a data analyst, emphasizing data cleaning, transformation, critical thinking, and data visualization using the Wealth of Nations dataset.
 I employed Excel for comprehensive data preparation, leveraging macros for streamlined report generation.
 The transformed dataset is used to create an interactive and insightful dashboard in Tableau.

-Project Highlights
+# Project Structure
-Data Cleaning Expertise
+Data Cleaning Expertise: This section furnishes a comprehensive account of the data cleansing process executed in Excel

 Data Transformation Mastery: Meticulously cleaned and transformed the Wealth of Nations dataset in Excel, ensuring data accuracy and reliability for analysis.